 Along with the promise of job security, pursuing a career in regulatory affairs affords you a great deal of flexibility in where you choose to work.

 As of 2016, 76 percent of regulatory professionals work directly in a regulated industry, such as pharmaceuticals, medical device, biotechnology, or food science.
 Approximately eight percent choose a consultative path, gaining employment at legal, research, or marketing firms.
 The remainder are employed by a mix of academic institutions, clinical research organizations, government agencies, hospitals, and healthcare organizations.
 With so many options, regulatory professionals can choose to work in organizations of any size, ranging from 10 to 10,000 employees.

 Much like the setting and scope of a regulatory job, regulatory salaries vary, depending on job function, previous regulatory experience, seniority, geographic market, and highest earned degree.

 And as market demand has increased, employers are willing to pay more for the right level of skill.
-Since 1995, salaries across all regulatory professions has maintained a general upward trend, increasing by an average 3.3 percent per year.
+Since 1995, salaries across all regulatory professions has maintained a general upward trend, increasing by an average of 3.3 percent per year.
 Currently, the average yearly salary for regulatory professionals at all levels is $150,422.

 According to the Regulatory Affairs Professional Society’s (RAPS) 2018 report, the national average total compensation for U.S.-based regulatory professionals by job level is: